 3. The burning is within a device intended and used only for preparing food such as a grill or smoker.

-To use an open burn permit, you MUST notify the borough of the date and time you will be burning in advance by either phone or using the Open Burn Notification Form.
-If you wish to notify by telephone, call 412-364-4115 x313 during normal Monday to Friday business hours and leave your name, permit number, and the date and time you plan to burn.
-A member of our staff will then verify your permit is valid and notify Police and Fire.
-If you choose to notify the borough using the online Open Burn Notification Form, you need only submit the form online 2 hours in advance 7 days a week as this an automated tool which will notify Police and Fire.
+To use your open burn permit, you MUST notify the borough of the date and time you will be burning at least 2 hours in advance by using the Recreational Burn Notification Form.
+If you wish to notify by telephone, call 412-364-4115 x313 at least 2 hours before starting your recreational burn AND during normal Monday to Friday business hours.
+Be sure to leave your name, permit number, and the date and time you plan to burn.
+A member of our staff will then notify Police and Fire.

 Why do I have to notify the borough in advance of burning?
 When you notify the borough in advance, we are able to notify both Police and Fire in advance to aid in minimizing unneeded full scale emergency response to an authorized recreational fire.